Bill Good Marketing

 There are two main channels you need to set up first: where your client can give you feedback, and the other to give clients regular updates.

 On top of that, you also need to maintain regular communication with your clients.
 You don’t have to contact them every day, but you should keep them in the loop whenever possible.
-Be more proactive and inform clients about things that might affect their financial plans, such as their investments, market trends, and any relevant events.
+Be proactive and inform clients about things that might affect their financial plans, such as their investments, market trends, and any relevant events.

-You can also send things that you think clients might be interested in, including suggestions, investment opportunities, and other financial knowledge that might benefit them.
+Pro Tip: Send things that you think clients might be interested in, including suggestions, investment opportunities, and other financial knowledge that might benefit them.
 You can do this as an event as well, for example, through a private podcast or regular webinars.

 Investing in Continuing Education and Certifications